ioccc-src/winner/2019/karns/README.md

     ./prog < README.md

+    ./prog < prog.c

+    ./prog < maze

+The last two can be done in a sequence, first showing the respective files at the terminal, like:

+    ./demo.sh

 ### Selected Judges Remarks:

 If you typically get lost in mazes, watching this program run might -- or might not, YMMV --